mikey-7x/Termux-projects/README.md

 ```
 chmod 644 /data/data/com.termux/files/usr/var/lib/udroid/installed-filesystems/udroid-jammy-xfce4/udroid_proot_mounts
 ```
-**step-5:** run your distribution through typing alias in termux (which can be edited in first line of step-1)
+**step-5:** run your distribution through typing alias in termux (which can be edited in first line of step-1) in my case it is:

 ```
 mikey
 ```

+**Note:** make sure you can choose any alias for login your id but i put same alias as my login id (which is mikey for my case only)

 ## **📜License**